 - Allow the steaks to rest at room temperature for 30-60 minutes if you have time—preheat the oven to 400° convection or 425° conventional oven.

-- Trim and season steaks to your taste.
-A good sprinkle of black pepper and Kosher salt is all you need, but use the Seasoning you love.
-I use 7:2:2 (my homemade Seasoning).
+- Trim any easily trimmable edge fat.
+Pat dry with paper towels.
+Season to your taste.
+A good sprinkle of black pepper and Kosher salt is all you need, but I use 7:2:2 (my homemade seasoning).

 Recipe Notes